DEVOTIONALS

 ACTION:

-Would others say that love is a dominant trait in your life?
+– Would others say that love is a dominant trait in my life?

-If not, then what changes should you make so that it is obvious to others?
+If not, then what changes should I make, for others to

 Jesus said:

-We should love others, but never forget to show our love for the Lord as well.
+We should love others and show our love for the Lord as well.

 Jesus said: